a-rich/DJ-Tools/docs/how_to_guides/combiner_playlists.md

 ## Example
 As is done in the [Build Playlists From Tags](collection_playlists.md#example) how-to guide, we'll start by looking at some simple expressions configured in the pre-packaged [collection_playlists.yaml](https://github.com/a-rich/DJ-Tools/blob/main/djtools/configs/collection_playlists.yaml), but this time we'll focus only on the `combiner` section:

+Note that the examples below are trivial ones designed to get 100% code coverage in unit tests.

 ![alt text](../images/Rekordbox_playlists_yaml.png "Collection playlists YAML")

-Note that the examples above are trivial ones designed to get 100% code coverage in unit tests.

-This configuration contains a single named folder with a flat list of playlists.
+The `combiner` configuration must contain a single named folder with a flat list of playlists.
 Each playlists' name is a boolean algebra expression that uses the syntax noted above to describe how different tags and selectors are to be unioned, intersected, and differenced to produce the final playlist of tracks.
 Valid expressions must contain at least two operands and must have one less operator than there are operands.

 Once you've finalized your playlist configuration, run the following command to build the playlists: